ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 ## Input files

 Identification of normalization peaks requires ATAC-seq bam files from the cell type or species of interest.
-ATAC-seq peak files in narrowPeak format can also be used directly, although bam files are required for primer design.
+If available, narrowPeak files based on the given bam files can also be supplied.

 Bam files should be obtained from paired-end sequencing and sorted by position.